Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 - A constant stream of strangers in your home (again, this could be good or bad, depending on your personality and lifestyle)

-13. What to Look for in a Roommate or Tenant
+13. What to Look for in a Tenant

 Because I haven’t had a roommate since college, I wanted to be clear about my expectations so there would be zero room for misunderstandings, which leaves the door wide open for a tense situation down the road.